Matthew Huang

-Matthew Huang is a Canadian competitive swimmer.
+Matthew Huang (born March 26, 1984) is a Canadian competitive swimmer.

-At age 15, Huang qualified for the Canada National Swimming team.
-In 2000, he qualified as a member of the Canadian Olympic Swimming team to compete in Sydney, Australia.
+At age 15, Huang qualified for the Canada national swimming team.
+In 2000, he qualified as a member of the Canadian Olympic swimming team to compete in Sydney, Australia.
 Huang would go on to represent Canada at many international swimming competitions but only re-emerged in 2005 as a national team member to attend the World Aquatics Championships in Montreal and the World Student Games in İzmir, Turkey.